 70.1.1.
-Microsoft's internal correspondence both before and after the i.
-See supra ¶¶ 66.2, 66.4, 67.2, 67.8.
+Microsoft's internal correspondence both before and after the June 21,

-June 21, 1995, meeting leaves no doubt that securing Netscape's agreement not to compete with Microsoft in the Windows 95 browser market was Microsoft's primary objective for that meeting.
+1995, meeting leaves no doubt that securing Netscape's agreement not to compete with Microsoft in the Windows 95 browser market was Microsoft's primary objective for that meeting.
 Those issues commanded the attention of Microsoft executives at the very highest levels and were the subject of extensive discussion.

-- In a June 1, 1995 email to Bill Gates and other Microsoft executives, Thomas Reardon wrote: "Dan points out that we must offer them some story as to how they can slowly shift away from the core client business, or at least the Win32 client business " GX 24. - 70.1.2.
+- i.
+See supra IV.A.2.b. c.; ¶¶ 66.2, 66.4, 67.2, 67.8. - ii.
+In a June 1, 1995 e-mail to Bill Gates and other Microsoft executives, Thomas Reardon wrote: "Dan points out that we must offer them some story as to how they can slowly shift away from the core client business, or at least the Win32 client business ...."
+GX 24.

+70.1.2.
 Netscape understood the Microsoft proposal would put Netscape out of business.

 - Marc Andreessen testified at his deposition that "the proposal . . . would result in crippling Netscape as a potential competitor of Microsoft, and, indeed, as an independent company."
-Andreessen Dep., (played 10/27/98am), at 25:11 18:14. - Barksdale agreed with Andreessen's assessment that Microsoft intended to divide the market and effectively "cripple" Netscape.
+Andreessen Dep., (played 10/27/98am), at 25:11 28:14. - Barksdale agreed with Andreessen's assessment that Microsoft intended to divide the market and effectively "cripple" Netscape.
 Barksdale, 10/27/98am, at 29:17. - Barksdale testified: "Most of the matters on which they would have had Netscape confine its work were not commercially valuable."
 Barksdale Dir. ¶ 113. - 70.1.3.
-Microsoft swiftly abandoned any plans for a collaboration with
+Microsoft swiftly abandoned any plans for a collaboration with i.
+Paul Maritz wrote that "we originally hoped that there was some way to leverage a relationship with Netscape based on a business model whereby they would be prepared to cede the client to us or at least give us some major advantage, if we could give them some major advantage in the server area.
+They are not prepared to give us a significant client advantage (either for O'Hare or for MSN), so we should treat them as an ISV, but not much more."
+GX 540.